wearetriple/dotnet-defaults/Patterns/Serilog.md

 # `ILogger<T>` &amp; Seq logging

 Seq is a log aggregation service collecting logs from backend services.
 It enables developers read and analyze logs from a web portal, instead of having to download log files.
-Inject `ILogger<{concrete type}> logger` into a class to log to Seq via Serilog.
+Inject `ILogger<{concrete type}> logger` (from `Microsoft.Extensions.Logging`) into a class to log to Seq via Serilog.
 Never log any (potential) PII or secrets.

 ## Best practices (not exhaustive)